 On the other hand, database-powered websites, also known as dynamic websites, are the most widely adopted approach worldwide.
 These websites have a database for data manipulation and display.
 They allow data insertion from the user into the database and vice versa, enabling content changes according to user requirements.

-Because of the way both approaches handle requests from users, it’s safe to say that static websites are more secure than database websites.
-The latter can be manipulated by hackers or it can be attacked through DDOS.
+Given the way both approaches handle user requests, static websites are generally more secure than their database counterparts.
+Database websites are susceptible to manipulation by hackers or can be attacked through Distributed Denial of Service (DDoS).

-These static sites can be easily deployed on Netlify or even GitHub Pages.
-Since we're only serving static pages, the server requirements are the bare minimum.
-We can host most of our static sites for free.
+Static sites can be easily deployed on platforms like Netlify or GitHub Pages.
+Since we're only serving static pages, the server requirements are minimal, allowing us to host most of our static sites for free.

 Stay up to date

 Be updated with all news, products and tips we share!